Illangasinghe/Test-in-Go/README.md

 # Test in Go

 Welcome to **Test in Go** - a Go-based test automation framework.
 This project is designed to help developers perform API testing, database validations, and Docker integration in a clean, modular, and scalable manner.
-The framework is built with Go and leverages Ginkgo and Gomega for structured and expressive test cases.
+The framework is built with Go and leverages Gherkin-based Godog for behavior-driven testing, with step definitions linked to BDD steps for improved readability and collaboration.

 ## Table of Contents